hamzehkhazaei/MiniFinalProject/README.md

 These algorithms have been explained in the OSC book, sections `11.2.1`, `11.2.2` and, `11.2.3`, respectively.

 Your program will service a disk with 100 cylinders numbered 0 to 99.
-The program will consume a random series of 25 unique cylinder requests from a file called `input.txt`.
-Then your program read the `input.txt` file and service them according to each of the algorithms listed above.
-The program will be passed the initial position of the disk head and report the seek sequence and the total amount of head movement required by each algorithm in a file called `output.txt`.
+The program will read a random series of 25 unique cylinder requests from a file called `input.txt` and service them according to each of the algorithms listed above.
+The program will be passed the initial position of the disk head and write the seek sequence and the total amount of head movement required by each algorithm in a file called `output.txt`.

-The two files provided here serve as a sample input and the corresponding output.
-Your program will be tested with different `input.txt` files when grading.
+The two files provided here serve as a sample input and the correct corresponding output.
+Note that your program will be tested with different `input.txt` files when grading.

 #### Hints
 1. Assume that the *initial head position* is always 33.
 2. In SCAN algorithm, assume that the disk arm is moving toward 0 from the initial head position.
 3. In C_SCAN algorithm, assume that the disk arm is moving toward 99 from the initial head position.
+4. Your program should produce the `output.txt` with the same format as the sample file here.

 ### Submission and Evaluation
 You need to submit your `C source code`, `input.txt`, `output.txt` and a `Makefile` that compiles your code in one